Tim275/Tim275/README.md

 <br /> [Deploy-a-Ec2-Instance-in-a-VPC-not-default](https://github.com/Tim275/Deploy-a-Ec2-Instance-in-a-VPC-not-default-) <br />

+- ⚡ Fun fact: Pizza with  pineapple is delicious

 <!--
 **Tim275/Tim275** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.